Roof Repair in Sullivan's Island, SC

 & Landscaping

 As you prepare to replace your roof, the next step is to protect your property.
 Your contractor will start by tarping the ground where debris will be dumped and covering your shrubs and landscaping.
 This ensures that your property remains safe during the roof replacement process.
-It's also a good idea to consider protecting valuable items inside your home, depending on the size and scope of your roof replacement in Sullivan's Island.
+It's also a good idea to consider protecting valuable items inside your home, depending on the size and scope of your roof replacement in Sullivan's Island, SC.

 Gutters